-Reading the quiz question, selecting an answer based on some logic, reasoning or thinking will help you do it in the PMP Exam.
+Reading the quiz question, selecting an answer based on some logic, reasoning or thinking will help you answer your real Exam questions.
 If it is not apparent to you, then pick any answer, then read the answer.
-Understand the reasoning, logic and / or appropriate concepts, think about what you should have applied and why it's the best answer, and move to the next question
+Understand the reasoning, logic and / or appropriate concepts, think about what you should have applied and why it's the best answer, and move to the next question.

-Read the answer at the bottom of the question.
-You should be understanding 75% of the content that aligns to quizzes FGHIA and be able to attain at least the high 60’s for quizzes JK and high 50’s to 60’s for quiz L. If you are scoring lower, then refer to these instructions and pull up your knowledge by studying your materials in unison after completing all quiz practice.
+You should understand 75% of the content that aligns to quizzes F/G/H/I and A and be able to attain at least the high 60’s for quizzes J and K and high 50’s to 60’s for quiz L. If you are scoring lower, then refer to your Exam Performance Checklist in Appendix A in your pmWorkbook.
+2. Use these essential tools

 3. Advice for people having difficulty or V5 people transitioning to the V6 exam.